eMedicine Specialties > Emergency Medicine > Neurology

 Specialists in pain management (usually an anesthesiologist or physiatrist) commonly perform neural blockade.
 Use of pain modifying agents, such as cyclic antidepressants and gabapentin, usually is left to the primary care physician or pain management team.

-The ED physician's primary responsibilities are to recognize the disease and refer patients to an appropriate specialist.
+The ED physician's primary responsibilities are to recognize the complex regional pain syndrome (CRPS) and refer patients to an appropriate specialist.
 However, these patients experience severe pain and should be given sufficient analgesia to provide relief.
 Narcotics usually are required.

 Discussion of available agents has been limited to morphine and hydromorphone.
 ED physicians choose the agent with which they are most familiar and comfortable.
 Clinicians who choose to use meperidine should remember that it provides some euphoria and also has an active metabolite that may accumulate.

-Agents with a short duration of action (such as fentanyl) are not usually appropriate.
+Agents with a short duration of action (eg, fentanyl) are not usually appropriate.

 Analgesics